Copyright Act 1911

 The Copyright Act 1911 (1 & 2 Geo.
 5. c.
 46), also known as the Imperial Copyright Act 1911, was an act of the Parliament of the United Kingdom which received royal assent on 16 December 1911.
-The act established copyright law in the UK and the British Empire.
+The act established copyright law in the United Kingdom and the British Empire.
 The act amended existing UK copyright law, as recommended by a royal commission in 1878 and repealed all previous copyright legislation that had been in force in the UK.
 The act also implemented changes arising from the first revision of the Berne Convention for the Protection of Literary and Artistic Works in 1908.

 The act came into force in the UK on 1 July 1912, in the Channel Islands (except Jersey) on 1 July 1912, in Jersey on 8 March 1913, and in the Isle of Man on 5 July 1912.
 The Copyright Act 1911 applied or extended to all parts of the British Empire.
 In India the act came into force on 30 October 1912 (with some modifications in terms of its application to Indian law enacted in 1914), in Burma (then a province of British India) on 24 February 1914, in Papua on 1 February 1931, and all other British possessions on 1 July 1912.
 It was subsequently enacted on various dates in the self-governing dominions and "territories under protection" of the British Empire.
-"The Copyright Act 1911 (extension to Palestine), 1924 Ordinance" covered Mandatory Palestine and later the State of Israel, where in the latter it remained the governing statute until the Israeli 2007 Copyright Act took effect on 25 May 2008.
+The Copyright Act 1911 (Extension to Palestine) Order 1924 (SR&O 1924/385) covered Mandatory Palestine and later the State of Israel, where in the latter it remained the governing statute until the Israeli Copyright Law 2007 took effect on 25 May 2008.